What World Border Security Congress had to say about ETIAS

 European Security and WBSC

+Border security is one of the main issues for ETIAS.
 A multi-jurisdictional international congress is a place for decision-makers and policy-makers in the security and border protection industries.
 This annual conference explores the global problems countries face in protecting their borders and those of neighboring nations.

 Frans Timmermans, the First Vice-President, stated that “Securing our borders is our top priority.”
 ETIAS will fill the information gap by cross-checking information from exempt visa applicants against all of our systems.
 The future ETIAS will also be simple, fast, inexpensive, and highly effective.